 There are lots of different methods for creating your guide, ranging from quick and low-effort, to more time-consuming and complex.
 Here I’ve listed two potential methods - one light-touch, one in-depth.

-Finally, I picked a couple of authoritative style guides (The Economist or Oxford University) and plundered them for the style elements, rewriting them in the brand voice and adding specific examples.
+Finally, I picked a couple of authoritative style guides (Like this one from Oxford University) and plundered them for the style elements, rewriting them in the brand voice and adding specific examples.

 From this point, you can write up an initial voice, tone and style guide, as per the steps listed in the light-touch process above.

 The next step is user-testing.
 You’ll need to mock up some pages or key user journeys according to the new voice, tone, and style guide, and recruit some users to give their feedback.
-You’ll need to be careful to approach your users and ask questions that allow you to isolate feedback on your voice and tone rather than on design or usability.
-You’ll want to focus on whether your users find your tone easy to understand, and also on how it affects their perception of your brand.
+Be careful to approach your users and ask questions that allow you to isolate feedback on your voice and tone rather than on design or usability.
+Focus on whether your users find your tone easy to understand, and also on how it affects their perception of your brand.
 Based on their feedback you’ll be able to make necessary adjustments to your guide.

 It needs to be a real, tangible presence in your content creation process that everyone involved buys into.
 Part of that is helping people understand that it’s about more than just where to use (or not use capital letters).
 It’s about creating a single voice for the brand, and an agreement about the right way to communicate with users.